One Big Beautiful Bill Act: Trump accounts and contribution pilot program

-The law creates Trump Accounts, a tax-advantaged savings investment account.
+The law creates Trump accounts, a type of tax-advantaged savings investment account.

 Any individual is allowed to contribute to a child's account, up to $5,000 per year per child.
 Employers are allowed to contribute to their employees' accounts and their employees' children's accounts, up to $2,500 per year.
 Contributions by an employer count against the $5,000 annual limit per child, but contributions by the federal government do not.
 As an exception to the annual limit, tax-exempt organizations are allowed to contribute an unlimited amount into a child's account.

 Contributions into a child's account are allowed until the end of the end of the year in which the child turns 18.

-The federal government will contribute $1,000 into a Trump Account for each U.S. citizen child with a social security number who was born between January 1, 2025, and December 31, 2028.
+The federal government will contribute $1,000 into a Trump account for each U.S. citizen child with a social security number who was born between January 1, 2025, and December 31, 2028.

 Funds in the account must be invested in mutual funds or exchange-traded funds that mirror the S&P 500 or another U.S. stock index.
 Investment earnings are tax-deferred.

 A child with a qualified disability (Note: A qualified disability is a disability that qualifies for Supplemental Security Income or Social Security Disability Insurance benefits or blindness before the age of 26 is eligible.
 Qualified disabilities include autistic spectrum disorder, asperger's disorder, developmental delays, learning disabilities, intellectual disabilities, schizophrenia, major depressive disorder, Post-Traumatic Stress Disorder, anorexia nervosa, attention deficit/hyperactivity disorder, bipolar disorder, blindness, deafness, cerebral palsy, muscular dystrophy, spina bifida, juvenile-onset Huntington's disease, multiple sclerosis, severe sensorineural hearing loss, congenital cataracts, chromosomal abnormalities, osteogenesis imperfecta, xeroderma pigmentosum, spinal muscular atrophy, Fragile X Syndrome, Edwards Syndrome, cystic fibrosis, Tetralogy of Fallot, hypoplastic left heart syndrome, end-stage liver disease, juvenile-onset rheumatoid arthritis, sickle cell disease, and hemophilia.) is allowed to rollover the funds into an ABLE account when they reach age 17.

 For other children, rollovers and withdrawals from the account are allowed starting on the January 1 of the year in which the child turns age 18.
 When the child reaches age 18, the funds will be rolled into a traditional IRA.

-Contributions by the federal government or an employer are tax-exempt, while contributions by the child or their parents are neither tax-exempt nor tax-deductible.
+Contributions by the federal government or an employer are tax-exempt (i.e., they are not taxed as income of the child when they are deposited), while contributions by the child or their parents are neither tax-exempt nor tax-deductible (i.e., they are taxed as income of the child or a gift to the child and they come from after-tax funds of the giver).

 Withdrawals are subject to taxation in the same way as traditional IRAs are.
-(Note: The law considers the Trump Accounts to be individual retirement accounts with the exception of guidance by the Treasury Secretary or the Trump Account section of the law itself.)
+(Note: The law considers the Trump accounts to be individual retirement accounts with the exception of guidance by the Treasury Secretary or the Trump account section of the law itself.)

-Trump accounts cannot be opened before July 4, 2026.
+Trump accounts will be available for initial deposits on July 4, 2026.